Brishawon/WHSTechNotes/journal.md

 # March 24, 2025

 Students will reflect on the role of technology in modern sports by responding to a journal prompt about March Madness innovations using evidence and reasoning.Teams use sophisticated algorithms and databases to analyse player performance and enhance game strategies

+# March 24, 2025

+How are you feeling right now—mentally, emotionally, and physically?
+Regular physical activity can relieve stress, anxiety, depression and anger.

+What’s been the most stressful part of school lately?
+Lately, the most stressful parts of school seem to be the pressure to get good grades, balancing schoolwork with extracurricular activities,

+What are some things you do (or could do) to take care of yourself during stressful times?
+Get active.
+Almost any form of physical activity can act as a stress reliever. ...
+Eat a healthy diet.
+Eating a healthy diet is an important part of taking care of yourself. ...
+Avoid unhealthy habits. ...
+Meditate
+What’s one goal you have for the rest of the school year?
+How will you stay motivated to reach it?
+Break your goal into small, easy tasks and set regular reminders to complete each step.

+Who is someone you can talk to when you’re feeling overwhelmed?
+Why do you trust them? try talking about your feelings to a friend, family member or health professional.